developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 ### Sending a Series of Commands
 When a series of commands is used repeatedly by an app--for example, to print an address label--the commands can be stored in a file (i.e. ZPL, CPCL) and called and/or modified programatically to perform the task.
 Command files can be generated manually or made using a tool provided by Zebra.
 They can be created in advance and delivered with the application.

-For example, let's say a file called `address.cpcl` is stored in the application's `public` folder and contains some CPCL commands that are used to print an address.
-Such a file might look something like the one below, which is a sample terminal script file with embedded CPCL commands:
+For example, if a file called `address.cpcl` is stored in the application's `public` folder and contains some CPCL commands that are used to print an address, such a file might look like the one below, which is a sample terminal script file with embedded CPCL commands:

 	:::term
 	!
 U1 SETLP 5 2 46